Skip to main content

 • Cooked or prepared foods: Many prepared foods freeze well, so cook up a batch of beans, soup, or veggie dishes and freeze in ready-to-eat portions.
 You can also treat yourself with frozen cookies, pizza, and breakfast foods such as pancakes and waffles.

 • Dairy products: Most dairy products including cheese, yogurt, milk or butter freeze well.
-Using ice cream trays is a good way to freeze liquids like milk or heavy cream.
+Using ice cube trays is a good way to freeze liquids like milk or heavy cream.

 • Extras from cooking and leftovers you may not consider: There are some things, like tomato paste and broth, that you may only use a portion of when cooking a meal.
 Freeze these in smaller quantities to use in future recipes.
 You can also freeze things like raw or cooked eggs (good for when a recipe only uses whites or yolks) and extra coffee.